How to Choose Residential Carpet

 Olefin or Polypropylene

-It is a cheap fiber, one of the most colorfast fibers, as well as one of the most naturally stain resistant, which makes this fiber best for indoor/outdoor carpeting in loop and grass styles.
+It is a cheap fiber, one of the most colorfast fibers, as well as one of the most naturally stain-resistant, which makes this fiber best for indoor/outdoor carpeting in loop and grass styles.
 Olefin performs well in wear tests if the profile of the pile height is super low.
 In adding air to the fiber to give it bulk, it will not produce a carpet that looks good for longer than 6 months.
 It will crush.
-It has a very low melting point whereas oil has to be added to the fiber in order to survive tufting.
-Exception to this is the olefin fiber called Comfortouch by Shaw Industries.
-It is softer to the feel because it was scoured 3 times during the making, then it is treated with R2X, resulting in a fiber that feels like cotton, resists soil and stains and wears better than other olefin carpeting.
+It has a very low melting point whereas oil has to be added to the fiber to survive tufting.
+An exception to this is the olefin fiber called Comfortouch by Shaw Industries.
+It is softer to the feel because it was scoured 3 times during the making, then it is treated with R2X, resulting in a fiber that feels like cotton, resists soil and stains, and wears better than other olefin carpeting.

 In the 1960s acrylic fibers were popular for broadloom carpeting.
 Acrylic looks and feels like wool, yet the fiber has a fuzz and pill tendency.
 The popular Berber style of carpet was reviving acrylic fiber, but this has since discontinued.